WX-DongXing/gif-viewer/README.md

-# Gif Decoder
+# Gif Viewer
-a gif decoder
+a gif viewer